Xilinx/SDSoC_Examples/cpp/getting_started/custom_data_type/README.md

 ## 1. OVERVIEW
-This is a simple example of RGB to HSV conversion to demonstrate Custom DATA Type usage in hardware accelerator.
+This is a simple example of RGB to HSV conversion to demonstrate Custom Data Type usage in hardware accelerator.
 Xilinx HLS compiler supports custom data type to operate within the hardware function and also it acts as a memory interface between PL to DDR

 ***KEY CONCEPTS:*** Dataflow, Custom Data type